Black Girl Sunscreen Reviews – Do They Really Work? (Updated 2025)

 Original Black Girl Sunscreen

 The glow that’s left on my skin doesn’t bother me in the winter, but in the summer it can be a little much.
-I’ve found that layering a silicone primer on top (like the Smashbox Photo Finish Primer) works really well at taking the shine away without piling on my skin.
+I’ve found that layering a silicone primer on top works really well at taking the shine away without piling on my skin.
 Lightly setting with a powder foundation on top works well too, and helps absorb any excess oils without making me look cakey.

 Make It Matte Sunscreen

 I’ve used Make it Matte off and on for over a year now and I really enjoy the gel texture that’s very similar to a silicone primer, but it makes me wonder if I’m actually applying enough sunscreen for proper coverage.
-The bottle is almost half the size of the original and it costs a couple dollars more, which is fine if you don’t want to layer a primer with a sunscreen and just want an all-in-one products.
-I think it’s a nice sunscreen that leaves a great finish on my skin, but the price per ounce and possibility of pilling on my skin if I apply another silicone-based product on top makes me more likely to reach for the original version.
+The bottle is almost half the size of the original and it costs a couple dollars more, which is fine if you don’t want to layer a primer with a sunscreen and just want an all-in-one product.

 Similar sunscreens that I’ve used in the past include the Murad Invisiblur SPF 30 ($68 for 1oz) and the Supergoop Unseen Sunscreen SPF 40 ($36 for 1.7oz).
 Price per ounce, the BGS is the most cost effective, so it’s definitely a good choice if this is your preferred type and texture of sunscreen!